sanvichandel/powerbi-adventureworks/README.md

 # powerbi-adventureworks
 # Adventure Works Revenue Dashboard (Power BI Project)

-An interactive Power BI dashboard built using the **Adventure Works** dataset to analyze product sales, regional performance, and key business metrics.
+An interactive Power BI dashboard built using Power BI as a part Power BI course.
+Th dataset(adventure works) was provided during the course and used to practice data modelling, visualization and DAX.

 ---

 ## Project Summary

 This project demonstrates the use of Power BI to transform raw sales data into visual, actionable insights.
-The goal is to visualize company revenue trends, segment perfomance and key financial insights for decision-makers.
+The goal is to track not only KPI's(i.e. sales, profit, cost, return) but also the product level performance, forecast, regional level comparisons and identify high value customers.

 ---